Vaccinium myrtilloides: Description

+It is diploid, with 24 total chromosomes.

 Distribution and habitat

 It is common in much of North America, reported from all 10 Canadian provinces plus Nunavut and Northwest Territories, as well as from the northeastern and Great Lakes states in the United States.
 It is also known to occur in Montana and Washington.

 Ecology

 Vaccinium myrtilloides grows best in open coniferous woods with dry loose acidic soils; it is also found in forested bogs and rocky areas.
 It is fire-tolerant and is often abundant following forest fires or clear-cut logging.
 Vaccinium myrtilloides hybridizes in the wild with V. angustifolium (lowbush blueberry).

 It is an important food source for black bears, deer, small mammals, and birds.

 Conservation

 This species is listed as endangered in Indiana and Connecticut, as threatened in Iowa and Ohio, and as sensitive in Washington.

 Cultivation

 Vaccinium myrtilloides is cultivated and grown commercially in Canada and Maine, primarily harvested from managed wild patches.
 The edible fruit is one of the sweetest blueberries known.